The man behind The Grueling Truth - Where Legends Speak

 Mike Tyson: Myth or Legend?
 I hear a lot of younger people nowadays say that Tyson was the “greatest” or at least one of the greatest ever.
 When I hear someone say this I immediately get sick to my stomach!
 Think I am way off?
 Let’s look at the facts of Tyson’s career and compare him to the all-time legends.

 I am not going to sit here and rehash Tyson’s troubled childhood.
 That has been done time and time again.
 Cus D’Amato was Tyson’s first trainer and was assisted by Teddy Atlas and Kevin Rooney.
 As an amateur, Tyson won gold medals at the 1981 and 1982 Junior Olympics.
 Tyson went on to lose twice to Henry Tillman at the Olympic Trials at the end of his amateur career.
-(Note: Heavyweight Champions Floyd Patterson, Muhammad Ali, Joe Frazier, George Foreman and Lennox Lewis all won Olympic Gold Medals)
+(Note: Heavyweight Champions Floyd Patterson, Muhammad Ali, Joe Frazier, George Foreman and Lennox Lewis all won Olympic Gold Medals).
+If you go back and watch Tyson/Tillman it is obvious that Tillman got the best of Mike no matter what revisionist history might tell us.

 I admit that, during this time, Tyson was better than Spinks.
 While beating Trevor Berbick was not going to make you the champion, beating Spinks would.
 Tyson defended his title against Tony Tucker in a unification fight for Tyson’s WBC belt and Tucker’s IBF title.
 Once again, Tyson had trouble with a slick boxer who could move and was taken the distance in a competitive fight.

-Tyson became the lineal heavyweight champion with a 90 second destruction of Spinks in 1988.
+Tyson became the lineal heavyweight champion with a 90-second destruction of Spinks in 1988.
 I am not going to bring up Don King, Robin Givens, his rape conviction or anything else because everybody has troubles in their life.
-Great fighters overcome their problems whereas not so great fighters use their problems as an excuse and let it get the best of them.
-Tyson’s best wins were probably against hard punching but one dimensional Razor Ruddock.
+Great fighters overcome their problems whereas not so great fighters use their problems as an excuse and let them get the best of them.
+Tyson’s best wins were probably against hard-punching but one dimensional Razor Ruddock.
 Ruddock was a big puncher but only threw one punch at a time and was made for Tyson.

 In 1990 in Tokyo, Japan, Buster Douglas (a HUGE underdog) took Tyson apart.
 Why?
 Douglas could move, had a great jab and, most importantly, he wasn’t afraid of Tyson.